Basic Information on Non-Carious Cervical Lesions (NCCLs)

 For the minor or superficial lesions, we recommend managing the symptoms and monitoring only.
 This usually involves using toothpaste for sensitive teeth to manage sensitivity problems.

-For something more than a minor lesion, a bonded filling is recommended.
+For something more than a minor lesion, a bonded filling is recommended for protection of the tooth structure.
+Delays may result in the need for more complex treatments.

 Additional notes

-If NCCLs are not monitored regularly, they may become severe lesions with little symptoms and the tooth may require more complex treatment like root canal treatment or possibly an extraction.
+Regular dental check-up visits enable NCCLs to be monitored.
+As NCCLs are usually asymptomatic, they may develop into severe lesions with little warning and the tooth may require more complex treatment like root canal treatment or possibly an extraction.